Chase the vision, not the money; the money will end up following you.

 6. Losing Passion

-Remind yourself of the reason why you decided to embark on your own business.
+When opening your own business, remind yourself of the reason why you decided to embrace entrepreneurship.
 When you remember the purpose of your mission, you avoid losing heart and giving up.

 7. Being Wrong